kelseyde/calvin-chess-engine/README.md

 Calvin can play standard chess, fischer random chess (FRC) and double fischer random chess (DFRC).

 My aim with this project was to combine my passion (playing mediocre chess) with my profession (writing mediocre code).
 My secondary goal was to learn about chess programming.
-I have certainly learned a great deal, and I hope that my code is well-documented so that first-time readers can learn too.
+I hope that my code is well-documented so that first-time readers can learn too.
 If you find some information is missing or poorly explained, don't hesitate to let me know!

 ## How to Play